 - Amniocentesis - An amniocentesis may be performed to obtain a sample of amniotic fluid to determine the bilirubin level (breakdown of red blood cells).
 An amniocentesis involves the insertion of a needle through the mother's abdomen and into the amniotic sac.
 A small sample of fluid is obtained.
 This type of procedure is usually performed on an outpatient basis.

 - Fetal blood sampling - Fetal blood sampling is similar to an amniocentesis as a needle is inserted through the mother's abdomen but is then guided into the fetal umbilical vein.
 All of this is done using ultrasound to guide and visualize the procedure.
 A small sample of blood is obtained, and a fetal blood count is checked.
 This procedure also carries a risk of miscarriage, infection, preterm labor, or fetal distress.
 In rare cases it can cause fetal death.
 This test is usually done in a hospital setting.

 Fetal anemia is monitored and treated prenatally by several methods.
 Your care plan might include frequent monitoring to measure the blood flow in the MCA.
-If the anemia is moderate to severe, a fetal blood sampling and transfusion may be necessary.
+If the anemia is moderate to severe, a fetal blood sampling and transfusion may be necessary for fetal anemia treatment.
 Under ultrasound visualization, compatible red blood cells are transfused through the umbilical vein.
 This procedure is very similar to the procedure performed to obtain a sample of fetal blood.
 It is a longer procedure and is performed in a hospital setting.
 In some cases the mother may need to stay overnight.
 Both mother and fetus are monitored during and after the procedure until fetal and maternal well being are established.
 This procedure may need to be repeated every 1- 4 weeks depending on the fetal condition.